 She served as the Association of Marquette University Women Chair in Humanistic Studies, 2000 - 2001 and served as a member of the faculty of the National Judicial College in Reno, Nevada for over ten years.

+In 2013, the St. Thomas More Lawyer's Association awarded her its Faithful Servant Award.
 In 2009, she received the Woman of Faith Award from the Sisters of the Divine Savior, the F.B.I.
 Director's Community Award and a Wisconsin State Bar Fellows Award in recognition for contributions to the Bar and the ideals of the American Bar Foundation.
 In 2008, she was inducted into the Wisconsin Academy of Science, Arts and Letters.
 In 2007, she was awarded the 2007 Thurgood Marshall College Fund Legacy Award, the 2007 American Inns of Court 7th Circuit Professionalism Award, the 2007 U.S. Postal Service Government Service/Law Award, the St. Norbert College Ambassador of Peace Award, the SET Ministry Transformation Award, an honorary member of Phi Beta Kappa.
 In 2006, Justice Geske was awarded "The Woman of the Word Award from the Milwaukee Cathedral Place (a women and children's homeless shelter), The "Difference Maker Award" from the American Bar Association General Practice, Solo and Small Firm Division.

 In 2003, Marion College in Fond du Lac, Wisconsin awarded Justice Geske an honorary doctor of law degree and Marquette University High School awarded her the Spirit of St. Ignatius Award.
 In 2002 the Milwaukee Archdiocese recognized her with the Vatican II Award in communication.
 In 1998, she received an honorary Doctor of Law degree from Marquette University and an honorary doctorate of humanities from Mount Mary College in Milwaukee.
 In that same year, the Wisconsin Newspaper Association selected her as the Newsmaker of the Year and the Milwaukee Press Club honored her by choosing her as the Milwaukee Headliner of the Year.
 In both 1994 and 2002, the Milwaukee Bar honored Justice Geske with its "Lawyer of the Year" award.
 Justice Geske was recognized by Marquette University as the 1993 Law School Alumnae of the Year and as the 1994 all university Alumnae of the Year.
 She was also honored with an alumni Service Award from Beloit College in 2002.
 She was granted a Special Achievement Award as a Wisconsin Leader in the Law that same year.
 The Friends of the Benedict Center gave Justice Geske their Justice Award in 2003.